kubernetes/kubectl/cmd/kinflate/demos/helloWorld.md

 #### Staging Patch

-Add a configmap customization to change the server greeting from _Good Morning!_ to _Have a pineapple!_
+Add a configMap customization to change the server greeting from _Good Morning!_ to _Have a pineapple!_

 Also, enable the _risky_ flag.